 Looking for a lap dog to love on?
 The shih-poo—a cross between a shih tzu and toy poodle—is a small doodle breed with loads of love to spare.
-In fact, the shih tzu has a long history of gracing the laps of Chinese royalty, and these pups love to be pampered.
+In fact, the shih tzu has a long history of gracing the laps of Chinese royalty, and these poodle mixes adore being pampered.

 "These small dogs are amongst the most loving of all dog breeds, looking for their owner to sit down so they can quickly occupy their laps," Powers says.

 No, poodles are not bred with teddy bears, but the cockapoo—a cross with a cocker spaniel—sure looks like one.
 With their floppy ears and curly coats, a look from those puppy dog eyes is liable to melt any heart in sight.

 Cockapoos are known to shadow their owners, tailing them from room to room, and to shamelessly seek attention—you shouldn't plan to leave them alone for long periods of time.
 They are lovable companions who adore praise and are well-suited to people of all ages and lifestyles, so long as those people have endless adoration to give.